dpaakash/food-diary/README.md

 in *client/*

-App.js - React's default entry point for the application header.js - Header component.
-Has date and navigation buttons.
+App.js - React's default entry point for the application.<br />
+header.js - Header component.
+Has date and navigation buttons.<br />
-FDEditor.js - Component which lets the user add the entry on a given date.
+FDEditor.js - Component which lets the user add the entry on a given date.<br />
 FDViewer.js - Component which lets the user view the saved entry on a given date.

 The *DB, PostgreSQL,* contains 3 tables